taluccia/earthengine.cloud.qgis.leaflet/README.md

 Then Click OK.
 The tile server then appears in the Browser Window.

-You can add your tiles by right clicking the tile server, in the example here we would right click the **'eetest'**, and select add layer to add it to our map.
+Add your tiles by right clicking the tile server, in the example here we would right click the **'eetest'**, and select add layer to add it to our map.

+### 5.3 View Tiles

+Add a base map and zoom on the base map to you tile location.
+The **'zoom to layer'** function will not work on the tiles.
+Make sure you turn the base map off once you have located your tiles.

-### 4.3 Tile Server to QTiles
+### 5.4 Tile Server to QTiles

 Now we need to take out tiles from Google Cloud and generate QTiles.

-It is best if the raster you are working with occupies the extent of the canvas.
-Zoom in or out as needed
+The raster you are working with needs to occupies the extent of the canvas (area of visualization in Qgis).
+Zoom in or out as needed.

 Click the Plugins drop down, hover over QTiles to open the menu and select QTiles.
 The QTiles screen pops up.
 Name the directory where you want to save your QTiles and provide a name for the Tileset.
 Select Canvas Extent and Zoom levels.
 In the Parameters make the **'Background transparency'** clear by changing the value to zero and make sure to select **'Write Leaflet-based viewer'**.
 Click Run.